Doctor Sleep (2019 film): Themes

 Author Stephen King said he wrote Doctor Sleep because he wondered what Danny Torrance would be like as an adult.
-Flanagan has stated, "Danny is so traumatized by what he's been through, he has no idea how to deal with this," and McGregor added, "Dan Torrance's philosophy early on in the story is not to use the shining.
+The film adaptation's director-writer-editor Mike Flanagan stated, "Danny is so traumatized by what he's been through, he has no idea how to deal with this," and McGregor added, "Dan Torrance's philosophy early on in the story is not to use the shining.
 He's drunk to suppress the horrible visitations, the spirits that are from the Overlook Hotel."

-Flanagan described The Shining as "very much about addiction, which is doom.
+Flanagan described King's The Shining as "very much about addiction, which is doom.
 It's about annihilation and the destruction of a family," while Doctor Sleep was about "recovery," stating, "In the way that addiction feels like doom and annihilation, recovery is rebirth, and recovery is salvation, in a way."
-On themes, Flanagan has stated that “(‘Doctor Sleep’) incorporates a lot of nostalgia from the first film...
-It also brings in themes that weren’t in the first book, and focuses a lot more on the aspects of addiction and recovery.”
+On themes, Flanagan has stated that "[Doctor Sleep] incorporates a lot of nostalgia from the first film...
+It also brings in themes that weren't in the first book, and focuses a lot more on the aspects of addiction and recovery."

-The Daily Bruin noted that "many elements in the film – particularly during the climax when Rose, Dan and Abra converge in a “shine” to the death – reference recognizable characters and scenes from The Shining.”
+The Daily Bruin noted that "many elements in the film – particularly during the climax when Rose, Dan and Abra converge in a "shine" to the death – reference recognizable characters and scenes from The Shining."